-City life is often at its most vivacious at this time of year, spa tourism takes on a whole new appeal, and seaside towns offer a degree of contemplative quiet you don’t always get in summer.
+City life is at its most vivacious at this time of year, spa tourism takes on a whole new appeal, and seaside towns offer a degree of contemplative quiet you don’t always get in summer.
+Meanwhile, Estonia, Latvia and Lithuania are all gearing up for centenary celebrations next year, so there’s never been a better time to head eastward.
+Here are 10 places that should be on your radar this season:

 1. Lake Bohinj, Slovenia